Bobby Susser

-Bobby Susser (born Robert Howard Susser, July 18, 1942 – September 15, 2020), and also known as Bob Susser, was an American songwriter, record producer, and performer, best known for his young children's music.
+Robert Howard Susser (July 18, 1942 – September 15, 2020) was an American songwriter, record producer, and performer, best known for his young children's music.
 Among some of his several honors, he is the recipient of the "Distinguished Alumni Award" for his life's work, awarded from Teachers College, Columbia University.

 Susser has sold over 5 million children's albums.

 Biography

 Early life

 Born in New York City, to middle class Jewish American parents, (His father, of German descent, was a factory supervisor, while his mother, of Hungarian descent, was a housewife), in the borough of Manhattan, Susser grew up in the borough of Queens, and attended Jamaica High School.
 He was a baseball pitcher and was honored by New York City as its "Most Valuable Player" within The New York City Baseball Federation League, 1957.
 During his high school years, he wrote songs for some of his favorite artists, such as Dion and The Drifters.
 But, at the time, all of his attempts to reach these artists were unsuccessful.
 Four decades later, in 1998, Ben E. King, lead singer of the Drifters, recorded a collection of Susser's children's songs titled, "I Have Songs In My Pocket".
-Susser graduated from Queens College, City University of New York, Magna cum laude, with a Bachelor of Arts degree in communications.
+Susser graduated from Queens College, City University of New York, magna cum laude, with a Bachelor of Arts degree in communications.
 He received a Master's degree in communications in early childhood education from Teachers College, Columbia University, where he studied with Canadian scholar, and communication theorist, Marshall McLuhan.
 In 1961 he received an honorable discharge for serving in the United States Army.